asad2k19/Social_Media_App/README.md

 * Any Operating System (ie. MacOS X, Linux, Windows)
 * Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)
 * A little knowledge of Dart and Flutter
-* A brain to think 🤓🤓
+* A brain to think.

 ## Features
  * Custom photo feed
+ * live Streaming with one channel coming soon: on multiple channels
  * Post photo posts from camera or gallery
    * Like posts
    * Comment on posts